snu-mllab/Context-Memory/README.md

     --eval_path [path for compression adapter] \
     --attn_type [concat_recur,merge_recur]
 ```
-- Set `--train_dataset` for cross-dataset evaluation; e.g., to evaluate a model trained with an unified trainset on DailyDialog testset, set `--train_dataset unified --dataset dialog`.
+- Set `--train_dataset` for cross-dataset evaluation; e.g., to evaluate a model trained with a unified trainset on DailyDialog testset, set `--train_dataset unified --dataset dialog`.
-- The parent directory of load/eval paths are `{SAVEPATH}/{args.train_dataset}`.
+- The parent directory of load/eval paths is `{SAVEPATH}/{args.train_dataset}`.
   - As an example, `--eval_path finetune/llama-7b-no-online-concat_recur-ntok2 --attn_type concat_recur` will test CCM-concat with two compression tokens.
   - Be aware to set the correct `--model` and `--attn_type` of the adapter.
   - The argument `--n_tok` will be automatically parsed from the eval_path.